 1. Improves Arthritis Symptoms

-In a similar study of patients with rheumatoid arthritis, it was found that the group who received two capsules (500 mg each) of Nigella sativa oil daily for 8 weeks had lower blood levels of malondialdehyde (a marker of oxidative stress and inflammation) compared with subjects who took two paraffin capsules daily for the same period of time.
+In a similar study of patients with rheumatoid arthritis, it was found that the group who received two capsules (500 mg each) of Nigella sativa oil daily for 8 weeks had lower blood levels of malondialdehyde (marker of oxidative stress and inflammation) compared with subjects who took two paraffin capsules daily for the same period of time.

-In a study of elderly patients with knee osteoarthritis, it was found that topical application of black seed oil rubbed into the affected knee joint every 8 hours for 3 weeks provided greater relief than the control group taking acetaminophen.
+In a study of elderly patients with knee osteoarthritis, it was found that skin application of Nigella sativa oil on the knee joint every 8 hours for 3 weeks provided significant pain relief.

 2. Improves Cholesterol Levels

 Black seed oil can also help bring down cholesterol levels.